-There are unforeseeable conditions after the contracts are awarded and/or during the execution of the contracts, such as time required to obtain approval on the commencement of marine construction work from the authorities from the customers, additional standard operating procedures imposed by the authorities, change of design layout requested by the customers, adverse weather conditions, unexpected geological conditions, unexpected technical problems and additional resources required, etc. These may cause the Group's project costs to increase unexpectedly, affect the timing on generating the revenue for the Group and so the Group's profitability and gross profit margin.
+There are unforeseeable conditions after the contracts are awarded and/or during the execution of the contracts, such as time required to obtain approval on the commencement of marine construction works from the authorities from the customers, additional standard operating procedures imposed by the authorities, change of design layout requested by the customers, adverse weather conditions, unexpected geological conditions, unexpected technical problems and additional resources required, etc. These may lead to the Group's project costs to increase unexpectedly, affect the timing on generating the revenue for the Group and the Group's profitability which caused by gross profit margin compression.